Leica M8 vs SL

-The SL is a recent model that features in the current product line-up of Leica.
-In contrast, the M8 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the M8 was succeeded by the Leica M9.
+Both the M8 and the SL have been discontinued, but can regularly be found used on eBay.
+The M8 was replaced by the Leica M9, while the SL was followed by the Leica SL2.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica website.

 So what is the bottom line?
 Which of the two cameras – the Leica M8 or the Leica SL – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.